mozilla-ai/lumigator/README.md

 # Setup

 Install pants, tools, dev environment.
-This includes a standalone python interpreter, venv (`dist/export/python/virtualenvs/python_default/3.11.9/bin/activate`), precommit configs, and more.
+This includes a standalone python interpreter, venv (`mzaivenv`), precommit configs, and more.

 For VSCode users, activate the venv before opening your IDE; the `.env` file will be recognized automatically.